Soft-Biophysics-Group/frusa_lattice_mc/README.md

 `git clone https://github.com/Soft-Biophysics-Group/frusa_lattice_mc.git -b VortexAssembly3D`

 With all the dependencies installed, run: `make all`.
-If you use uv, then run: `uv sync`
+If you use uv, after running `make all`, use the command `uv sync`.

 ## A note on virtual environments